stevematney/writing/web-components/micro-frontend-composition-with-web-components.md

 ## Introduction

-Our team at [Willis Towers Watson](https://www.willistowerswatson.com/) wanted to find a way to deploy multiple small applications to exist side-by-side on the same webpage.
+Our team at [Willis Towers Watson](https://www.willistowerswatson.com/) wanted to find a way to deploy multiple small applications that exist side-by-side on the same webpage.
 In this, we're not talking about multiple _elements_ of a page (like a form or an accordion or some other UI element), but individual applications — encapsulated pieces of business functionality, like a shopping cart, or something that updates household information.
 Further, we wanted to